jakemgold/simple-page-ordering/readme.txt

 == Changelog ==

+= 2.2.4 =
+* Fixed redundant URL encoding when sorting in admin page list

 = 2.2.3 =
 * Fixed ordering in WordPress 4.0 following core changes to ORDER BY in WP_Query